NikolaR92/zadatak5/README.md

 # Web Shop

 Web Site was made as a test for a Internship.
 Site simulate basic online store, where you have to Sign In to view products and ordered them.
-Site is seperated on client and server side.
+Site is separated on client and server side.
 Client and server side when started run on your local machine on following addresses:
 - Client side runs on [client](localhost:3000)
 - Server side runs on [server](localhost:3001)